My Back Story - My Fight Against Back Pain

 And after numerous consultations, X-rays, CT scans, and an MRI, my consultant eventually diagnosed the cause of my problem as a double fracture in my lower spine (between L5-S1).

-But he made it sound like a breeze.
+However he quickly allayed my fears as he made it sound like a breeze.

 Now to a guy who had been kicking his heels in frustration for over a year, depressed as hell at not being able to play the sport he loved, this was music to my ears.

-And I couldn't wait to sign on the dotted line and get my old life back.
+So I couldn't wait to sign on the dotted line and get my old life back.

 However little did I know it but this was the beginning of a new nightmare.